Tooele City Attorney

 Telecommunications Site/Facility – A facility used for the transmission or reception of electromagnetic or electro-optic information, which is placed on a structure.
 This use does not include radio frequency equipment which have an effective radiated power of 100 watts or less.
 This use is not required to be located on a building lot, or comply with the minimum lot size requirement for the district in which it is located.

-Temporary - Not to exceed a period of 12 months, unless otherwise specified in this Title.
+Temporary – Not to exceed a period of 12 months, unless otherwise specified in this Title.

 Temporary Construction or Sales Office – A facility temporarily used for a period, not to exceed 12 months, as a construction or sales office.

 Temporary Seasonal Use – Activities related to specific seasons, holidays, or times of year which are open to the public and exist for a period of time not to exceed that outlined in Section 7-2-20 of the Tooele City Code.

 Temporary Use – Activities which are open to the public and exist for a period of time not to exceed that outlined in Section 7-2-20 of the Tooele City Code.

 Theater, Indoor – A facility for showing motion pictures, video, or staging theatrical performances to an audience, inside an enclosed structure.